JyiaJain/SmartWasteSegregator/README.md

 ## Usage
 - Place waste on the detection platform.
-- Alertswhen bins are full.
+- Alerts when bins are full.

 ## Future Enhancements
 - Implement machine learning algorithms to detect biodegradable, non-biodegradable, or recyclable waste